 - One of the most obvious advantages of this power rack is its compact height.
 If your home gym has a ceiling that is too low to fit most racks, then the TDS may be the perfect solution.

-- As to be expected, the shorter height of this power rack is going to a problem for some weightlifters when performing an exercise such as a squat and chin-ups.
+- As to be expected, the shorter height of this power rack is going to a problem for some weightlifters when performing an exercise such as a squat and chin-ups or military presses.

 Check Out Our Top 3 Power Racks